 The Partition node generates a nominal field with the role set to Partition.
 Alternatively, if an appropriate field already exists in your data, it can be designated as a partition using a Type node.
 In this case, no separate Partition node is required.
 Any instantiated nominal field with two or three values can be used as a partition, but flag fields cannot be used.

-Multiple partition fields can be defined in a stream, but if so, a single partition field must be selected in each modeling node that uses partitioning.
+Multiple partition fields can be defined in a flow, but if so, a single partition field must be selected in each modeling node that uses partitioning.
 (If only one partition is present, it is automatically used whenever partitioning is enabled.)

 To create a partition field based on some other criterion such as a date range or location, you can also use a Derive node.
 See Derive node for more information.

 Example.
-When building an RFM stream to identify recent customers who have positively responded to previous marketing campaigns, the marketing department of a sales company uses a Partition node to split the data into training and test partitions.
+When building an RFM flow to identify recent customers who have positively responded to previous marketing campaigns, the marketing department of a sales company uses a Partition node to split the data into training and test partitions.